NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Amazon AWS/AWS EC2 Instance/AWS CloudWatch Metrics Data/aws_ec2_instance_metric_network_in.md

 The API is used to get the number of bytes received by the instance on all network interfaces.
 This AWS CloudWatch metricS identifies the volume of incoming network traffic to a single instance.
 The number reported is the number of bytes received during the last one hour.

-The API is available for AWS EC2 device types in Netbrain and uses the AWS Cloudwatch metricS of AWS rest API.
+The API is available for AWS EC2 device types in Netbrain and uses the AWS Cloudwatch metrics of AWS rest API.

 # Content <a name="content"></a>
 |**Highlight**|**Detail**|